Stefan's website

 2 Introduction

 In a previous blog post we described two multi-year simulations that differed only in atmospheric forcing.
-For the first experiment, we used NCEP FNL (Final) operational global analysis and forecast data from the Global Data Assimilation System (GDAS) (RDA NCAR, 2015).
+For the first experiment, we used NCEP FNL (Final) operational global analysis and forecast data from the Global Data Assimilation System (GDAS) (NCEP, 2015).
 The second simulation was forced with the ERA5 global reanalysis (Hersbach et al., 2020).
 Comprehensive validation of circulation and water mass properties is pending, and we reported on a preliminary validation using only one single instrument.
 The instrument is a tide gauge located in Chattogram, Bangladesh, adjacent to a wide and shallow shelf and in relative proximity to the Ganges-Brahmaputra-Meghna delta.
 Based on the single metric, model performance using GDAS/FNL was significantly worse than using ERA5.
 Modelled sea level at the tide gauge had lower correlation and much lower variance relative to the observed time series.
 On the other hand, a short simulation using a "toy-operational" version of the model forced with GFS, did not show the lack of variance visible in the long-term simulation.
 The fact that GDAS/FNL and GFS are produced by a similar numerical model, raised the suspicion that the poor performance of GDAS/FNL was due to a processing error made by the author.
 Indeed, inspection of the water mass properties of the GDAS/FNL simulation showed that the surface temperature field degraded at a rate that produced minimum surface temperatures of about 5 degrees C in the Bay of Bengal during the first 6 simulated weeks (not shown), which corroborated the suspicion of a processing error in the atmospheric forcing.
 We found that radiation fluxes, which are retrieved from GDAS/FNL and serve as input to the bulk flux parametrization of Fairall et al. (1996), were erroneously held constant during the simulation.
 During the fix of this error, another error was encountered which lead to an incorrect interpretation of 3-hour averaged radiation fluxes as 6-hour averaged radiation fluxes.

 In the following section we present the corrected version of the figures shown initially in the previous blog post.